Expeth/GtaOnlineKeyboardHook/README.md

 Of course, I know, that the interface isn't really friendly, but mostly, this application was created just to get some experience and knowledge with the WinApi32 library.

-#### TODO List:

-- [x] Create a mechanism to work with background jobs
-- [ ] Rewrite the way to work with configurations.
-A config file should be stored in the JSON format and located in the Documents folder